Entity378/DeathNote/ThunderStore/README.md

 # Death Note

 ## Description
 Adds the Death Note as a rare scrap item to kill your friends with!
+Allows you to choose a type of death and death animation so you can cover up your deaths.

 ## Features/How to use